Z323323/Roots-of-unity/README.md

 Wiki reports _"a root of unity is any complex number that yields 1 when raised to some positive integer power n"_.

-This means that the roots of unity are the complex solutions to this kind of equations:
+This means that the roots of unity are the solutions to this kind of equations:

 $z^{n} = 1$<br>
 $->$<br>